 Having completed summer teaching, I finally took a look at Interlibrary Loan items that arrived a few days before campus closure in March.
 Among them is a narrative about Bernadette Soubirous and the Marian apparitions at Lourdes in 1858.
 Originally composed in the Vietnamese demotic script Nôm, this narrative was rendered into the modern script as part of a series of Catholic writings from the nineteenth century and earlier.

 There is dual authorship to this particular narrative.
 First is Pierre-Marie Gendreau, the missionary bishop of the Western Tonkin vicariate (in northern Vietnam) from 1892 until his death in 1935.
 His tenure was notably long even for an era of long tenures among missionary bishops.
-The second person is Pierre-Marie Lương, whose exact identity I haven’t been able to pinpoint, but who was most likely a priest, either Vietnamese or missionary, at the major seminary in Vĩnh Trị.
+The second author was the missionary priest Pierre-Marie Cadro (1845-1929), who was stationed for decades in Vĩnh Trị and authored a number of devotional texts in Vietnamese.
 It was common for missionary priests and bishops to have added a Vietnamese name to their birth name.
-Gendreau, for example, was known among Vietnamese as Phêrô Maria Đông: Pierre-Marie “East.”
+Gendreau was known among Vietnamese as Phêrô Maria Đông–Pierre-Marie “East”–and Cadro as Pierre-Marie Lương.

 Gendreau is credited for having passed on the story (truyền tử) while Lương for the written narration (thuật).
 This is the second edition of their account, which was published in 1896.
 Although there is no indication about the year of the first edition, it must have been after 1873 because Gendreau did not leave France for Vietnam until that year.
 From a different source, I learned that Gendreau contracted a disease in 1884 and three French doctors thought his case hopeless.
 Close to death, he received the last rites and asked Bishop Paul Puginier and others to pray a novena of nine Our Father and nine Hail Mary to Our Lady of Lourdes.
 He then took a vial of an unspecified “miraculous source” and was completely healed.
 Ordained bishop three years later, he took the motto Maria spes mea: I hope in Mary.
 He succeeded Puginier as vicar of West Tonkin and, according to the historian Jean Michaud, pursued many of his predecessor’s projects of expansion.